-\abstract {} {The circum-galactic medium (CGM) plays an important role in galaxy evolution as the main interface between the star-forming body of galaxies and the surrounding cosmic network of in- and out-flowing matter.
-In this work, we aim at characterizing the hot phase of the CGM in a large sample of galaxies using recent soft X-ray observations made by \textit{SRG}/eROSITA.} {We stack X-ray events from the `eROSITA Final Equatorial Depth Survey' (eFEDS) around central galaxies in the 9hr field of the `GAlaxy and Mass Assembly' (GAMA) survey to construct radially projected X-ray luminosity profiles in the 0.5--2 keV rest frame energy band as a function of their stellar mass and specific star formation rate.
-We consider samples of quiescent (star-forming) galaxies in the stellar mass range $2\times 10^{10}$ -- $10^{12}$ M$_\odot$ ($3\times 10^{9}$ -- $6\times10^{11}$ M$_\odot$).} { For quiescent galaxies, the X-ray profiles are clearly extended throughout the available mass range; however, the measured profile is likely biased high due to projection effects, as these galaxies tend to live in dense and hot environments.
-For the most massive star forming samples ($\geq10^{11}$ M$_\odot$), there is a hint of detection of extended emission.
-On the other hand, for star-forming galaxies with $< 10^{11}$ M$_\odot$ the X-ray stacked profiles are compatible with unresolved sources and consistent with the expected emission from faint active galactic nuclei (AGN) and X-ray binaries.
+\abstract {} {The circumgalactic medium (CGM) plays an important role in galaxy evolution as the main interface between the star-forming body of galaxies and the surrounding cosmic network of in- and out-flowing matter.
+In this work, we aim to characterize the hot phase of the CGM in a large sample of galaxies using recent soft-X-ray observations made by \textit{SRG}/eROSITA.} {We stack X-ray events from the `eROSITA Final Equatorial Depth Survey' (eFEDS) around central galaxies in the 9hr field of the `GAlaxy and Mass Assembly' (GAMA) survey to construct radially projected X-ray luminosity profiles in the 0.5--2 keV rest frame energy band as a function of their stellar mass and specific star formation rate.
+We consider samples of quiescent (star-forming) galaxies in the stellar mass range $2\times 10^{10}$ -- $10^{12}$ M$_\odot$ ($3\times 10^{9}$ -- $6\times10^{11}$ M$_\odot$).} { For quiescent galaxies, the X-ray profiles are clearly extended throughout the available mass range; however, the measured profile is likely biased high because of projection effects, as these galaxies tend to live in dense and hot environments.
+For the most massive star-forming samples ($\geq10^{11}$ M$_\odot$), there is a hint of detection of extended emission.
+On the other hand, for star-forming galaxies with $< 10^{11}$ M$_\odot$ the X-ray stacked profiles are compatible with unresolved sources and are consistent with the expected emission from faint active galactic nuclei (AGN) and X-ray binaries.
 We measure for the first time the mean relation between average X-ray luminosity and stellar mass separately for quiescent and star-forming galaxies.
-We find that the relation is different for the two galaxy populations: high-mass ($\geq 10^{11}$ M$_\odot$) star-forming or quiescent galaxies follow the expected scaling of virialized hot haloes, while lower mass star-forming galaxies show a less prominent luminosity and a weaker dependence on stellar mass, consistent with empirical models of the population of weak AGN.
-When comparing our results with state-of-the art numerical simulations (IllustrisTNG and EAGLE), we find an overall consistency on the average emission on large ($>80$ kpc) scales at masses $\geq 10^{11}$ M$_\odot$, but disagreement on the small scales, where brighter than observed compact cores are predicted.
+We find that the relation is different for the two galaxy populations: high-mass ($\geq 10^{11}$ M$_\odot$) star-forming or quiescent galaxies follow the expected scaling of virialized hot haloes, while lower mass star-forming galaxies show a less prominent luminosity and a weaker dependence on stellar mass consistent with empirical models of the population of weak AGN.
+When comparing our results with state-of-the-art numerical simulations (IllustrisTNG and EAGLE), we find overall consistency on the average emission on large ($>80$ kpc) scales at masses $\geq 10^{11}$ M$_\odot$, but disagreement on the small scales, where brighter-than-observed compact cores are predicted.
 The simulations also do not predict the clear differentiation that we observe between quiescent and star-forming galaxies in our samples.} {This is a stepping stone towards a more profound understanding of the hot phase of the CGM, which holds a key role in the regulation of star formation.
-Future analysis using eROSITA all-sky survey data, combined with future generation galaxy evolution surveys, shall provide much enhanced quantitative measures and mappings of the circum-galactic medium and its hot phase(s).}
+Future analysis using eROSITA all-sky survey data, combined with future generation galaxy evolution surveys, shall provide much enhanced quantitative measurements and mapping of the CGM and its hot phase(s).}

 \keywords{X-ray, galaxies, circum-galactic medium}